1993–94 Belarusian Cup

 The 1993–94 Belarusian Cup was the third season of the annual Belarusian football cup competition.

-It began on 3 July 1993 with the first of five rounds and ended on 24 June 1994 with the final at the Dinamo Stadium in Minsk.
+Contrary to the league season, it is conducted in a fall-spring rhythm.
+The competition began on 3 July 1993 with the first of five rounds and ended on 24 June 1994 with the final at the Dinamo Stadium in Minsk.

 FC Neman Grodno were the defending champions, having defeated FC Vedrich Rechitsa in the 1993 final, but were knocked out in the first round by Albertin Slonim.

 FC Dinamo Minsk won the final against FC Fandok Bobruisk to win their second title.

 Round of 32

 The games were played on 3 July 1993.